Charles Young (United States Army officer): Legacy

 Since his death, there have been multiple efforts to maintain Young's legacy in the United States.
 This started in 1922, immediately following his death when his obituary appeared in The New York Times, demonstrating his national reputation and also his funeral being one of few held at the Memorial Amphitheater at Arlington National Cemetery, where he was buried in Section 3.
-During the 1925–26 school year, the Portland Colored School in Louisville, Kentucky was renamed the Charles Young School.
+During the 1925–1926 school year, the Portland Colored School in Louisville, Kentucky was renamed the Charles Young School.
 This school, one of the earlier schools in the US serving African Americans, was open between 1873 and 1956.
 And at its close, the building was demolished and made into a park bearing Young's name.
 In 2016 the park was rededicated Col. Charles D. Young Park.
 Seven years after his death, another school was named in his honor: Charles E. Young Elementary School was built along Benning Road in Washington, D.C.
 It was the first elementary school in Northeast D.C., and oriented to the city's Black neighborhoods.
 However, it was closed in 2008.
 The building now houses Two Rivers Public Charter School.

 From 1941 to 1943, the Colonel Charles Young Soldiers Club was a recreation center for black soldiers in Trenton, New Jersey.
-After these accomplishments, it wasn't until 1974 that the house where Young lived when teaching at Wilberforce University was designated a National Historic Landmark, in recognition of his historic importance.
+After these accomplishments, it was not until 1974 that the house where Young lived when teaching at Wilberforce University was designated a National Historic Landmark, in recognition of his historic importance.
 In 2001, Senator Mike DeWine introduced Senate Resolution 97 that “honors the bravery and dedication of the Buffalo Soldiers throughout United States and world history; honors one of the Buffalo Soldiers' most distinguished heroes, Colonel Charles Young, for his lifetime achievements; and recognizes the continuing legacy of the Buffalo Soldiers throughout the world.”
 In 2013, President Barack Obama used the Antiquities Act to designate Young's house as the 401st unit of the National Park System, the Charles Young Buffalo Soldiers National Monument.
-In 2018, California passed legislation to name California State Route 198 to Colonel Charles Young Memorial Highway.
+In 2018, California passed legislation to name California State Route 198 as Colonel Charles Young Memorial Highway.
 The State Route's east end is in Sequoia National Park where Young served as superintendent.
+In 2023, Kentucky designated the area from the Camp Nelson National Monument in Jessamine County to the Ohio border at Mays Lick, as the "Brigadier General Charles Young Memorial Historical Corridor".
+In 2024, Ohio also designated some of its roadways as the "Brigadier General Charles Young Memorial Historical Corridor": U.S. Route 42 at Campus Drive (on the Wilberforce University campus), past the Charles Young Buffalo Soldiers National Monument, southwest to US 68, south to US 62, through Young's hometown of Ripley, to the Simon Kenton Memorial Bridge which crosses to Kentucky, for a distance of approximately 85 mi.